min-808/min-808.github.io/essays/ai-usage.md

 ---
 layout: essay
 type: essay
-title: "How I Utilized AI in ICS314"
+title: "Beyond the Syntax: How AI Transformed My Learning in ICS 314"
 # All dates must be YYYY-MM-DD format!
 date: 2024-12-14
 published: true